I’m a long-time Colorado local with insights into the best places to live in Colorado, from big cities to mountain towns and rural communities.

 Pueblo is one of the more affordable cities in Colorado, with a cost of living that is 19% below the national average.
 The city is home to Colorado State University-Pueblo, which recently announced new first-time Colorado residents with a family income of $50,000 or less can get free college tuition.

-Pueblo has plenty of trails and parks, and even a downtown riverwalk that’s pleasant to stroll in warm weather.
+Pueblo boasts Lake Pueblo State Park and a downtown riverwalk that’s pleasant to stroll in warm weather.
 It can get a bad rap as an unexciting city, and for crime problems, but those are mostly concentrated in certain areas.
 It’s a wonderfully affordable option as housing across Colorado continues to get more expensive.

 Longmont is a beautiful community near Boulder, but with housing that’s considerably less expensive.
 The city was named for Longs Peak and boasts an amazing view of it.
 You’ll find plenty of parks and trails in Longmont, and many more hikes in Boulder just a short distance away.